 |Availability:||In stock (1)|

-His 45 years of carving experience has generated an extremely knowledgeable Northwest Coast artist, whose passion for the arts is evident in the pieces he creates.
+His 45 years of carving experience have generated an extremely knowledgeable Northwest Coast artist whose passion for the arts is evident in the pieces he creates.
 Known for his expertise in his diverse range of totem pole carving, he has produced works of fine art whose sculpture stimulates influences and communicates thought, emotions and beliefs.
-His creativity and aesthetic sensibilities has been recognized by collectors around the world, giving him the reputation of an internationally acclaimed Kwagu'l artist whose integrity and commitment is evident by his reliability of completing projects in a timely manner and within budget.
+His creativity and aesthetic sensibilities have been recognized by collectors around the world, giving him the reputation of an internationally acclaimed Kwagu'l artist whose integrity and commitment are evident by his reliability of completing projects in a timely manner and within budget.

 An accomplished dancer and respected member of the Kwakwaka'wakw community, Calvin believes it is important to attend and take part in our feasts and potlatches that take place in the guwkdzi (Bighouse).